th-koeln-intia/intia-theme/README.md

 # The INTIA Theme

-A barrier-free from design by [INTIA](intia.de), which can be viewed on theme.intia.de
+A barrier-free design by [INTIA](intia.de), created to be used as an Jekyll theme using Bulma.
+It can be viewed on theme.intia.de

 ## Installation